d1nch8g/grpc-clicker/README.md

 - Get generated templates of messages in request tab
 - Use docker for gRPCurl commands execution (enable in options)
 - Json highlighting/formatting/validation for requests
+- Restore your requests from history, save parameters such as hosts and headers in local storage

 ---